syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 3. Dialog box will appear then choose and import the desired image to the pcl project.
 4. Once the image is imported please ensure whether you have set EmbeddedResource as Build Action

-To load an image to SfImageEditor follow the below codes.We have loaded a image of type jpg and name as "image".
+To load an image to SfImageEditor follow the below codes.
+We have loaded a image of type jpg and name as "image".

 {% tabs %}